projectinterzone/tITZ/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `dashd` for your own use.

-dashd/dash-cli binaries are not included in the Interzone-Qt.app bundle.
+dashd/dash-cli binaries are not included in the testInterzone-Qt.app bundle.

-If you are building `dashd` or `Interzone-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `dashd` or `testInterzone-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: